• News

 “Rosalind is probably as close to death as anybody I’ve ever represented,” said Gordon Johnson, the Tipton’s attorney.

-Emergency responders from the Rochester Fire Department were called when guests reported feeling lethargic after swimming; prior to their arrival, another guest — Cindy Clement, a Licensed Practical Nurse — administered CPR on Rosalind.
+Emergency responders from the Rochester Fire Department were called when guests reported feeling lethargic after swimming; prior to their arrival, another guest — Cindy Clement, a licensed practical nurse — administered CPR on Rosalind.

 "I couldn't feel a pulse at all, so I started CPR on her and she came back after less than a minute.
 But she still wouldn't wake up, she'd open her eyes and pass right out again," Clement said